arangodb/spring-boot-starter/demo/README.md

 Character [id=1457, name=Bran, surname=Stark, alive=true, age=10]
 ```

-# Relations
+## Relations

-Because ArangoDB as a multi-model database providing graphs as one of the key features, Spring Data ArangoDB also
+ArangoDB is a graph database system and Spring Data ArangoDB also supports
-supports a feature set for it.
+features for graphs.

-With the `@Relations` annotation, we can define relationships between our entities.
-To demonstrate this we use our
+With the `@Relations` annotation, you can define relationships between the
-previously created entity `Character`.
+entities.

-First, we have to add a field `Collection<Character>` children annotated
+To demonstrate this, use the previously created `Character` entity.
-with `@Relations(edges = ChildOf.class, lazy = true)`
+Add a `children` field of type `Collection<Character>` annotated with
-to `Character`.
+`@Relations(edges = ChildOf.class, lazy = true)`.

 ```java
 @Document("characters")